zlatinb/muwire/doc/wire-protocol.md

 bytes N+1 and N+2: unsigned length of the binary representation of the string bytes N+3 to N+M: binary representation of the string
 ```
-When transferred in JSON documents, this blob gets Base64-encoded.

 ## Persona wire format
 (See the "web-of-trust" document for the definition of a MuWire persona).